-When a person undergoes a medical procedure involving the use of a medical device, that person trusts it’s safe and effective.
-Unfortunately, this isn’t always the case.
+When a person undergoes a medical procedure involving the use of a medical device, that person trusts it is safe and effective.
+Unfortunately, this is not always the case.
 When it becomes clear that a medical device is causing unexpected harm to consumers, a medical device manufacturer must take measures to address such serious problems.
 One such method is a Medical Device Recall.

 A medical device manufacturer, not the Food and Drug Administration, is responsible for the safety of the medical devices it makes.
 Accordingly, when a medical device is found to pose a risk to health, to be defective, or both, the manufacturer of the device may voluntarily recall that device to avoid further harm to consumers.
 If a manufacturer neglects its obligations and refuses to recall a device voluntarily, the FDA can require it to do so.

 Medical device recalls are extremely important because they notify consumers and medical providers that a potential issue exists.
 A recall may also provide instructions, such as:

 - Check the device — collect and inspect for defects

 - Adjust the device — such as change a setting

 - Repair the device — fix a problem

 - Use the device only in particular circumstances